serviss-ventures/nicnixr-landing/mobile-app/docs/NEURAL_RECOVERY_SCIENCE.md

 ## 🧬 Scientific Foundation

-NicNixr's neural recovery visualization is based on extensive peer-reviewed research on addiction recovery and neuroplasticity.
+NixR's neural recovery visualization is based on extensive peer-reviewed research on addiction recovery and neuroplasticity.

 ## 📊 Timeline Research